l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 - User Management:
 	- net user to manage users on machine
 		- to add user: net user username password /add
-		- to disable (not delete) a user net user
+		- to disable (not delete) a user net username /active:yes
+	- net localgroup to view all groups in system
+		- net localgroup administrators will show all users with administrator group
+	- net share
 	-